,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-When is Vishnupathi Punyakalam observed in February 2026?
+When is Vishnupathi Punyakalam in February 2026?

 Vishnupathi Punyakalam falls on 13 February 2026.
-The auspicious muhurta runs from 01:30 to 10:30 IST.
+The auspicious muhurta given for this observance is from 01:30 to 10:30 IST.